cawfree/hardhat-copy/README.md

 ### 🤔 why do we need an etherscan key tho

 [__Etherscan__](https://etherscan.io/apis) is used to download verified contract source code, which is in turn compiled on your local machine.
-This is because Etherscan is currently the mainstream way to share contract ABIs, which by aren't published on-chain.
+This is because Etherscan is currently the mainstream way to share contract ABIs, which aren't published on-chain.

 # License
 [__MIT__](./LICENSE)